New Canadian iphone plans: will Rogers react ?

 ses-toronto-08.gif

-I’m leaving today for SES Toronto ’08 with 6 of my colleagues.
-Guillaume will be presenting on the State of Search Marketing in Canada panel and I plan to cover some of the panels during the two days event.
-I know that Simon and Louis-Dominic from Adviso will also be there.
+I’m leaving today for SES Toronto ‘08 with 6 of my colleagues. will be presenting on the State of Search Marketing in Canada panel and I plan to cover some of the panels during the two days event.
+I know that Simon and from Adviso will also be there.
 I don’t know about other Montrealers (I think Mitch is presenting also).
-In fact, I didn’t get the chance to take a look at the speakers but I’ve already selected few panels that I might be covering:
+In fact, I didn’t get the chance to take a look at the speakers but that I might be covering:

 -Universal & Blended Search